-The next formal triennial actuarial valuation is due as at 31 March 2011.
 The contribution rate will be reviewed as part of each valuation and may be reviewed more frequently.
-At 31 March 2011, USS had over 142,000 active members and UCS had 250 active members participating in the scheme.
+At 31 March 2012, USS had over 145,000 active members and UCS had 261 active members participating in the scheme.

 Local Government Pension Scheme (LGPS)